TechForPalestine/antipalestinian-vc-funds/README.md

-(which can be done by emailing [VCCommunity@seasideventures.com](mailto:VCCommunity@seasideventures.com)), or publicly retract and apologize for their statements, and support the humanity of the people of the Palestinian people.
+(which can be done by emailing [VCCommunity@seasideventures.com](mailto:VCCommunity@seasideventures.com)), or publicly retract and apologize for their statements, and support the humanity of the Palestinian people.
 We welcome these VCs to make PRs directly on this repository when that happens.

 # Run the tracker